kmerfeld/bfrpg-diffs/Basic-Fantasy-RPG-Rules.md

 Deceiver (as described on page [75](#Deceiver Entry)).
 Any attacker will believe the wearer is 3 feet from their true location, and the attacker\'s first strike will always miss.
 Thereafter, the attacker suffers a penalty of -2 on all attack rolls.
-This ring does not affect mindless creatures, constructs such as golems or living statues, or any sort of undead.
+This device does not affect mindless creatures, constructs such as golems or living statues, or any sort of undead.
 Living creatures which are not mindless will be affected even if they do not use sight to target the wearer.